parallelworks/multihost_singularity_mpi/multihost_mpi_docker_to_singularity.md

 decomposePar
 ```

-6. **Parallel Simulation with MPI**: Run the solver in parallel using MPI.
+6. **Parallel Simulation with OpenMPI**: Run the solver in parallel using OpenMPI.
 In this example, we use 4 MPI processes.

 ```
 mpirun -np 4 foamRun -parallel